adonisjs/v6-docs/content/docs/database/redis.md

+---
+summary: Use Redis inside your AdonisJS applications using the `@adonisjs/redis` package.
+---

 # Redis

 You can use Redis inside your AdonisJS applications using the `@adonisjs/redis` package.
 The package is a thin wrapper on top of [ioredis](https://github.com/redis/ioredis) with better DX around Pub/Sub and automatic management of multiple redis connections.